microsoft/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema Options.md

 ## Places we can store stored schema information

-There are several ways to express 'stored schema'
+There are several ways to express 'stored schema'.

 Places we can store stored schema information: